naveedishaque/pedion-bioinformatics-workshop/data-management.md

 ## Data access management

-- data access is detemrined by data *owners*
+- data access is controlled via OTP
+- user management is performed by project PIs, and Naveed Ishaque (as the bioinformatics co-ordinator)

+## Data security
 - data ownership is a hot topic - who owns the data?
 Sample curator?
 Financer of generation of data? **Patient?**
    - all have a claim, but the **most** important owner is the patient - their right to privacy supercedes all secondary claims
   - Datanschutz is king

-## Data security
 - in order to adhere to data protection requirement, data access is highly regulated
 - user access is granted through linux user groups
 - all primary and dervied data is stored in project specific directories with group level management